drag

 A post shared by Sheet Society (@sheetsociety)

-Sheet Society was started in 2017 by Hayley and Andy Worley, a husband and wife duo who are passionate about helping people get the best night’s sleep possible.
-Its bedding is of the highest quality – I feel qualified to say this, as I own a set – and there’s a handy zip at the bottom of each doona instead of the usual row of buttons.
+Sheet Society was started in 2017 by Hayley and Andy Worley, a husband and wife duo from Melbourne.
+The brand’s bedding is of the highest quality (I feel qualified to say this, as I own a set) and there’s a handy zip at the bottom of each doona instead of the usual row of buttons.
 Plus, the brand uses only biodegradable natural fibres and there’s no chemical processing involved in bringing its bedding to life.

 And for those who are Melbourne-based, the brand’s flagship Armadale store is equipped to bring your dream bed to life.
 Sheet stylists, available by appointment, can walk you through the ‘bed builder’, where you can preview different colours, sizes and textures on an interactive touch screen.